Mojito: Variations

 It is said that some hotels in Havana use powdered sugar with the mint leaves rather than granulated sugar as the former dissolves more readily, while many establishments use simple syrup instead.
 The "rose mojito", which is a mojito variation containing the rose-flavored spirit, Lanique, was first created at the Albert's Schloss bar in Manchester, England.
 A mojito without alcohol is called a "virgin mojito" or "nojito".
 The Cojito adds coconut flavor, often through the use of coconut-flavored rum.
 A dirty mojito calls for gold rum instead of white rum, and raw sugar or demerara sugar.
 Demerara is a light brown, partially refined, sugar produced from the first crystallization during processing cane juice into sugar crystals.
 Adding this to a mojito gives it a caramel-like flavor.
 A dark rum mojito simply calls for a dark rum to be used instead of white.

 In Mexico, tequila brand Don Julio offers the "mojito blanco" by simply replacing rum with tequila.

 In Peru, there are mojito variations that are made by adding fruits like grapefruit, called "mojito de toronja", or with passionfruit, called "mojito de maracuyá".
-Many restaurants serve them, and these added ingredients enhance the cocktail and its original flavor.
 Some other fruits are found in other mojito recipes: pears, raspberries, and oranges.
 Purees of such fruits may also be used instead of the whole fruit itself.
 The strawberry mojito includes muddled strawberries; a further departure along these lines substitutes gin for the light rum and lemon juice for lime juice, and adds tonic.